andreamari/polyquantum_test/ABOUT.md

 ## About Polyquantum
 Polyquantum is a platform for open collaborative research in the field of quantum science, structured as a GitHub repository.

 In Polyquantum, users can openly share a new research idea or collaborate on an existing one.

-A unique feature of Polyquantum is the transparent tracking of each scientific contribution, based on [Git](https://en.wikipedia.org/wiki/Git), ensuring that authorship of each step of the research process is permanently preserved in the Git history.
+A unique feature of Polyquantum is the transparent tracking of each scientific contribution.
+This is achieved through the distributed version control system [Git](https://en.wikipedia.org/wiki/Git), ensuring that authorship is properly recognized by permanently recording each step of the research process in the Git history.

 ## Aim of Polyquantum
-Today, there is a large consensus on the importance of sharing scientific publications in open-access journals or open-access preprint repositories (such as the [arXiv](https://en.wikipedia.org/wiki/ArXiv)).
-However, typically, scientists are very jealous of their research ideas and keep all the steps of their work _closed_ until the final manuscript is finalized and ready to be openly shared.
-This is not necessarily a wrong behavior and is actually quite understandable given the risk of [scientific plagiarism](https://en.wikipedia.org/wiki/Plagiarism).
 The aim of Polyquantum is to facilitate an open and transparent approach during all the steps of the research process: From the initial brainstorming of ideas to the final publication of the associated results.

+There exist many solutions for sharing finalized scientific works: open-access journals, open-access preprint servers (e.g., [arXiv](https://en.wikipedia.org/wiki/ArXiv)).
+The are instead few solutions for sharing early-stage research ideas and all the intermediate steps typical of a research process: Discussions with collaborators, connections with existing literature, tentative solutions, failures, change of directions, design of experiments, critical validation of the results, planning of the final manuscript, etc..
+The goal of Polyquantum is to fill this gap.

 ## Inspiration and name origin
 The Polyquantum project is inspired by the successful [Polymath project](https://en.wikipedia.org/wiki/Polymath_Project) by  [Timothy Gowers](https://en.wikipedia.org/wiki/Timothy_Gowers) and [Terence Tao](https://en.wikipedia.org/wiki/Terence_Tao).
 This explains the origin of the name _Polyquantum_.